JeffSmith-ok/Housing_Rental_Analysis_Data_Viz_Jupyter_Labs/README.md

 ## Usage

 The following image show the notebook read in Juypter Lab.
-Note that opening san_francisco_housing.ipynb in Github will not work, because the Holoviews doesn't appear to work in that environment.
+Note that opening san_francisco_housing.ipynb in Github will not work, because the holoviews doesn't appear to work in that environment.
 Therefore, you have to install and run it in Jupyter Lab.

 ## ![Screenshot of Jupyter_Lab with notebook open](Images/Jupyter_Lab.jpeg) </br>